nugentmichael1/StateSpaceSearch/README.md

 Term: Spring 2022
 Course Professor: David Ruby
 College: CSU, Fresno

-This is a C++ and JavaScript implementation of various state space search algorithms within a puzzle slider domain.
-JavaScript is about tens times slower than C++, which means some of the algorithms like DFS will cause the browser to hang up with even minorly complex problems.
-The advantage to JavaScript is the visualization of the puzzle slider, and should be used for easier functionality like solution tests.
-C++ is better for the actual search algorithms.
+Description: This is a C++ implementation of various state space search algorithms within a puzzle slider domain.
+A JavaScript attempt was made, but proved too slow in the algorithms' infancy.
+Perhaps now in maturity, it might handle them better since imlemented heuristics, and achieved optimality decreased run-time.
+Since JavaScript is 7-10 times slower than C++, its advantage is the visualization of and interaction with the puzzle slider, whereas C++ is better for difficult problems.

-Below are the provided instructions of the assignment.

-## Project Instructions
+## Provided Project Instructions
 In this assignment you will explore State-Space Search with the 8-Puzzle and 15-Puzzle.
 You will need to implement and provide code for the following algorithms:

 - [x] Breadth-First Search